krukru741/Acc-Checker/README.md

 - Ensure you have permission to check the accounts
 - Be aware of Garena's terms of service and usage policies
 - Use reasonable delays between checks to avoid IP blocks
+- All detailed information is logged to file for debugging
+- Console output is kept minimal for better readability

 ## Disclaimer

 This tool is provided for educational purposes only.
-Users are responsible for ensuring they have the right to check any accounts and must comply with Garena's terms of service and applicable laws.
+Users are responsible for:
+- Ensuring they have permission to check any accounts
+- Complying with Garena's terms of service
+- Following applicable laws and regulations
+- Using the tool responsibly and ethically

+The author is not responsible for any misuse of this tool or any consequences resulting from such misuse.

+## Original Repository

+This project is based on [krukru741/Acc-Checker](https://github.com/krukru741/Acc-Checker)

 ## Author

-@Shin
+Original Author: @Shin

 ## License

 This project is for educational purposes only.
 Use at your own risk.

+## Contributing

+Feel free to submit issues and enhancement requests!